edgedb/edgedb/docs/reference/connection.rst

   <ref_cli_gel_paths>`.
 The CLI and client libraries look up these
   credentials to connect.

-  You can also assign names to remote instances using :ref:`edgedb instance link <ref_cli_gel_instance_link>`.
+  You can also assign names to remote instances using :ref:`gel instance link <ref_cli_gel_instance_link>`.
 The CLI will save the credentials locally, so you can connect to a remote instance using just its name, just like a local instance.